port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 ## Examples

-Here are a few examples for usage of Calculation properties:
+Here are a few examples of Calculation Properties use cases:

-### Concat Strings
+### Concat strings

 Assume you have two `string` properties: one is called `str1` with the value `hello`, the other is called `str2` with the value `world`.
-The following calculation will result `hello world`:
+The following calculation will result in `hello world`:

 ```json showLineNumbers
 {